1newstar/OracleScripts/SQLDeveloperStuff/DAILYSTATS/UserGuide.rst

 The commands are listed in order of increasing object size, so the top ones should run quicker than the bottom ones, so running the commands in order (in batches perhaps?) will get a larger number of objects analysed while the large object is hogging all the resources in the actual scheduler job.

     **NOTE**: The large object that is currently taking too much time is also listed, and the DBA should avoid starting another analysis of that object, or any that appear after it in the listing, as those are all already completed.
 (Except for the running  one of course!)

+The DBA should attempt to execute as many of the listed commands as possible *before* the start of ETL3.
+Once ETL3 does begin, the long running analysis job should be aborted.
+To abort a long running job, run the following command, substituting the actual job name as appropriate.
+Letter case is significant in the job name, it should be upper case.

+..  code-block:: sql

+    exec dbms_scheduler.stop_job('DBA_USER.DAILYSTATSnnn', force => true);

+It should also be aborted if the DBA has executed all the commands listed, apart from the long running one obviously, and then found that the scheduled job has finished analysing the large object and moved on to the remainder.
+However, if the ETL3 start time has not yet been reached, the scheduled job *could* be allowed to continue to completion.
+The DBA should be in a position to consider how long it may take to complete once the large object has been done and should use discretion to decide whether or not to allow the scheduled job to run on.

+If a job has been aborted, the logging table *must* be updated as per `After Aborting <#after-aborting>`_ below.

 On Statistics Job Completion
 ----------------------------

-After all the jobs have completed, let everyone know that the statistics job has completed, or been aborted - see below, as necessary.
-Send an email to *huk.dba* to inform them that the jobs have finished, and the time of the latest database to finish running its jobs.
-(This will usually always be PNET or MISA as MYHERMES only ever runs for about a minute or three!)
+After all the jobs have completed, let everyone know that the statistics job has completed, or been aborted.
+Send an email to *huk.dba* to inform them that the jobs have finished/aborted, and the time of the latest database to finish running its jobs.
+This will usually always be PNET or MISA as MYHERMES only ever runs for about a few tens of seconds.

 Some Useful Scripts